DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 ## Rendering

-First we calculate the field of view (FOV) and cotangent of the half FOV, as these values are used to build the projection matrix and to calculate LODs in the shader:
+First we prepare the data that will be required by the mesh shader: we calculate the field of view (FOV) and cotangent of the half FOV, as these values are used to build the projection matrix and to calculate LODs in the shader:

 ```cpp
 const float m_FOV            = PI_F / 4.0f;